LashaMetreveli/Android/README.md

 branch - Davaleba1

-what it does : simple login screen. cheks if password and email fields are empty or not
+what it does : simple login screen. checks if password and email fields are empty

 **davaleba 2 ------------------------------------**